Faisal-alsh/cse15l-lab-reports/Lab-report-5.md

    - Exits with code `0 ` because the directory exsists.

-## Now for the testeing of the file:
+## Now for the testing of the file:

 ```
 # check if the ListExamples.java file matches the given specifications